adwinsky/roman_numerals_converter/README.md

-# RomanNumeralsConverter
+# Roman Numerals Converter

-RomanNumeralsConverter is a simple tool that provides API for converting arabic numerals to roman and vice versa.
+Roman Numerals Converter is a simple tool that provides API for converting arabic numerals to roman and vice versa.

 ## Installation